IIIF/training/iiif-online-workshop/day-three/digirati-editor/Add_video_manifest.md

 # Create a Video Manifest

 One of the extra features of the Digirati Manifest Editor is the support of Audio or Video resources.
 This guide will take you through adding a Video from the Internet Archive.
-For IIIF videos need to be accessible as a URL to the file and the Internet Archive provides the option to download Videos and this is the link we can use.
+For IIIF, videos need to be accessible as a URL to the file and the Internet Archive provides the option to download Videos and this is the link we can use.

 ## Find a video to embed in your Manifest